 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property which are bounded by timber fencing and post and wire fencing.
-The grounds mostly consist of gravelled areas and planted shrubs.
-There is a shared gravelled driveway which provides access to the subjects rear parking space.
-There are two timber sheds located in the garden, however these are not considered permanent outbuildings for home report purposes.
+There are garden grounds to the front and rear of the property, which are suitably bounded by timber fencing and blockwork walls.
+The grounds mostly consist of planted shrubs, paved areas, laid grass and gravelled areas.